 Hello and welcome back to 2013 when I initially published this recipe.
 Now with updated pictures, clearer instructions, and helpful success tips, there’s no excuse not to try the ONLY CHOCOLATE COOKIE RECIPE YOU NEED.
 Wow, that’s quite the statement.

 In the past several years, these inside out chocolate chip cookies have climbed to the top of my most-loved cookie recipe list.
-Along with chewy chocolate chip cookies, drop sugar cookies, and oatmeal raisin cookies, this list is the gold standard of cookie recipes to try.
+Along with chewy chocolate chip cookies, drop sugar cookies, peanut butter cookies, and oatmeal raisin cookies, this list is the gold standard of cookie recipes to try.

 - I dedicated an entire post to my 4 Basic Cookie Doughs to Master